jaxon-php/jaxon-website/user/pages/03.docs/03.v4x/03.requests/04.php-callbacks/docs.en.md

 published: true
 ---

-Jaxon allows the developer to specify callbacks that will be called at different steps during the execution of each request.
+Jaxon allows the developer to specify callbacks that will be called at different steps during the execution of each request in the PHP application.

 #### Before processing the request